Courtney Kennedy

 Courtney Kennedy (born March 29, 1979) is an American ice hockey player.
 She won a silver medal at the 2002 Winter Olympics and a bronze medal at the 2006 Winter Olympics.

 Kennedy was born in Woburn, Massachusetts.
-She went to elementary school in the Reeves Elementary School.
+She went to elementary school at Reeves Elementary School.
 She played college hockey at Colby College before transferring to the University of Minnesota along with her sister Shannon.
-In 2008 Kennedy was inducted into University of Minnesota M Club Hall of Fame.
+In 2008, Kennedy was inducted into the University of Minnesota M Club Hall of Fame.

 She is the former head coach of Buckingham Browne & Nichols girls' varsity ice hockey team.
-She is the current assistant head coach of Boston College Eagles women's ice hockey team.
+She is the current assistant head coach of the Boston College Eagles women's ice hockey team.

 Kennedy is on the executive board of USA Hockey.
-She is assistant director of the Kennedy School of Hockey.
+She is the assistant director of the Kennedy School of Hockey.